vijayanant/fossick/content/posts/RunLengthEncoding.md

 state between function calls.
 Let us take it to next level.

-##  A Revelation?
+##  Aha!!
 What changed in our 3rd approach?
 Why is it better than the first two?
 One thing for sure is we no longer have messy state management.
 What else?
 A major enhancement is that we no longer deal with individual letters.
 We look at a bunch of letter as a whole.

 >The beauty of programming is to solve smaller generic problems and combining
->them to solve much larger problems.
+>them to solve much larger problem.

 We are onto something here!
 Let us look at the problem from this perspective.
 Can we identify a smaller, generic problem that we can solve?

 Yes, here is a smaller problem - given a bunch of repeating letters, like "`AAAAAAAA`", can we encode it as "`A8`"?
 The next problem, then, is given a random string of letters, can I split it into multiple smaller strings of repeating letters?
 The only part left now is  how to string together these two smaller solutions to get RLE.

 In summary all we need to do is